vishnunairjanardhan/democms/src/content/posts/marketing-tools.md

 <li>
 <h4>Drip</h4>

-Drip is an advanced email and SMS marketing automation platform designed for eCommerce businesses.
+<a href="https://www.drip.com/" role="link" target="_blanck">Drip</a> is an advanced email and SMS marketing automation platform designed for eCommerce businesses.
 It helps you deliver personalized, data-driven marketing campaigns to your customers based on their behavior and preferences.
 With Drip’s powerful automation tools, you can create multi-channel workflows that nurture leads, drive sales, and enhance customer retention.

 If you’re looking to move beyond simple email marketing, Drip provides an all-in-one solution to optimize your eCommerce marketing strategy.
 It’s widely trusted for its deep eCommerce integrations and ability to create targeted, highly personalized marketing campaigns.